Replace the water filter in your Samsung refrigerator

 Once located, touch and hold the correct button for 3 seconds until the light resets.
-The filter icon will turn either turn off or change back to its normal color when it's reset.
+The filter icon will either turn off or change back to its normal color when it's reset.
 This starts the 6 month timer over again.

 Note: Some models may require two buttons to be touched simultaneously to reset the light.
 Touch screen models will use on-screen menus instead.
 For instructions specific to your refrigerator, see your user manual.

 Reset the water filter light (Family Hub)

-After replacing the water filter, you will need to reset the water filter light.
+After replacing the water filter, you will need to reset the water filter timer.